An Antarctic Monster

 Rumors have also been spread of eyewitnesses being visited by men in black.
 These are, of course, unconfirmed (because the men in black wouldn’t be particularly good at their job if there was solid evidence of their visits), and it’s unclear if this is meant to suggest the Ningen is of alien origin.

 Due to the alleged location of the Ningen, it hasn’t been feasible for cryptozoologists to study the creature and investigate sightings.
-Because of this, all the information about the Ningen comes from eyewitness accounts and the often low-quality photographic and video evidence.
+Because of this, all the information about the Ningen comes from eyewitness accounts and often low-quality photographic and video evidence.

 Based on the available evidence, some have speculated that the Ningen might not be a living creature at all, as many existing still images of the creature tend to look more like blocks of ice.
 For those that think it is alive, the Ningen has been suggested to be a giant albino ray, an albino whale, or a beluga.
-Some explanations have gone as far to suggest that it might be an aquatic sloth, or even a mermaid, alien, or some previously unknown aquatic humanoid species.
+Some explanations have gone as far as to suggest that it might be an aquatic sloth, or even a mermaid, alien, or some previously unknown aquatic humanoid species.

 For those who don’t believe the Ningen exists at all, it has been suggested that the stories of the creature are merely the modern-day incarnation of old sea monster tales.

 In some circles, a link has been drawn between stories of the Ningen and the Ningyo, a creature from Japanese folklore.

 Given that the rumors of the Ningen apparently originated from a Japanese website and were popularized by a Japanese magazine, it is possible that it may be a modern interpretation of the Ningyo folklore.

 So, what is the Ningen?
 Well, it could be practically anything.
 Personally, I tend to fall on the side of it being a natural evolution of old folklore being adapted to modern times.
 But admittedly, that’s not nearly as interesting as a giant monster lurking beneath the waters of the Antarctic.